Leadership Case StudiesContact us now

 Over the past 5 years the breadth of delivery of the Safety Leadership Program has extended to 7 divisions within Thiess.
 They have the confidence that the facilitators from Safety Dimensions are able to flex their delivery and adapt their style to suit a broad range of learners, from corporate leaders and executives, to engineers and project managers, Balfour Beatty rail workers, miners, designers and construction workers, health and safety representatives.
 Thiess recognised that the leadership principles transferred in our programs that had been so successful in the safety context could be extended to the broader management and leadership context.

-Recently our work for Thiess has included the mapping, design, development and delivery of a fully accredited BSB42015 Certificate IV in Leadership and Management rolling out over 6 days.
+Recently our work for Thiess has included the mapping, design, development and delivery of a fully accredited Leadership and Management training program rolling out over 6 days.
 This program leverages their existing programs and with the addition of extra training satisfys the 11 required units for the full nationally recognised qualification.
 This program not only meets the requirement of the Australian Skills Quality Authority (ASQA) but also is sufficiently flexible to maintain full relevancy to a range of different audiences within the Thiess Group from the Executive level to the frontline and corporate to skilled and unskilled workers.
 Our ability to meet the needs of SES, EL and AS levels within the government is supported by this experience.

 The Thiess Group are also provided with Trend Analysis data and senior level consultation continues to occur to address ‘cultural hot spots’ and areas of concerns.